SoderstromJohnR/School---Intro-to-Data-Mining/README.md

-# CS-4342
-Intro to Data Mining Class Work
+# Intro to Data Mining - CS 4342